 Instructions for AARA Applications

-- To be considered, an AARA Application Form must be submitted at a minimum of 2 days before the due date (where possible).
+- To be considered, an AARA Application Form (PDF, 960KB) must be submitted at a minimum of 2 days before the due date (where possible).

 - The granting of AARA is at the discretion of the QCAA, the Principal, Principal's delegate and approved only: